-- we normally use a general anaesthetic (where you are asleep) or spinal anaesthetic (where you are unable to feel anything from your waist down) - we usually give you an injection of antibiotics before the procedure, after you have been checked for any allergies - we put a telescope into your bladder through the urethra (water pipe) and remove the central part of the prostate a piece at a time using a diathermy loop (pictured). - the prostate is removed in small pieces, evacuated from the bladder by suction, and the chippings are sent for pathology analysis - once the prostate has been removed, we carefully coagulate (burn) any bleeding points in the cavity left by the surgery - Prostate Diathermy loop - we put a catheter into your bladder at the end of the procedure
+- we normally use a a general anaesthetic (where you are asleep) or a spinal anaesthetic (where you are unable to feel anything from your waist down) - we usually give you an injection of antibiotics before the procedure, after you have been checked for any allergies - we put a telescope into your bladder through the urethra (water pipe) and use a laser fibre (pictured) to cut away pieces of prostate tissue which are then flushed into the bladder.

-- we normally use bladder irrigation in and out of the catheter, to flush through any clots or bleeding - on average, the procedure takes 45 to 60 minutes to complete - you should expect to be in hospital for one to three nights
+- we morcellate (chop up) and suck out the pieces of prostate, using a special instrument passed into your bladder - we send the prostate fragments for pathology analysis - once the prostate has been removed, we carefully laser any bleeding points in the cavity left by the surgery - we put a catheter into your bladder at the end of the procedure - we normally use bladder irrigation through the catheter to flush through any clots or bleeding - on average, the procedure takes one to three hours to complete, depending on the size of your prostate - you can expect to be n hospital for one to three nights

-We normally remove your bladder catheter after one to four days.
+We normally remove your bladder catheter on the first or second day.
 You may find it painful to pass urine at first and it may come more frequently than normal.
 Tablets or injections can help with this, and it usually improves within a few days.